jrigassio/corona-creatives/content/blog/watercolor-birds/index.md

 description: Watercolor session with James and Teja
 ---

-Teja and James did some painting, it was a long-awaited return to James' third grade watercolor career.
+Teja and James did some painting.
+It was a long-awaited return to James' watercolor career, he'd last been active in the third grade.

 ![pic-both](20200416_193757.jpg)